franndeli/DISM/README.md

 ### Backend

-La carpeta `backend` contiene toda la lógica relacionada con la base de datos y la API.
-Dentro de la subcarpeta `api` se encuentra el archivo de especificación de Swagger, que documenta los endpoints de la API.

-**Pasos para la puesta en marcha del backend:**
+The `backend` folder contains all the logic related to the database and API.
+Inside the `api` subfolder, you’ll find the Swagger specification file, which documents the API endpoints.

+**Steps to set up the backend:**
-1. Navega a la carpeta `backend` en la terminal.
+1. Navigate to the `backend` folder in your terminal.
-2. Ejecuta `npm install` para instalar todas las dependencias necesarias.
+2. Run `npm install` to install all required dependencies.
-3. Asegúrate de tener encendido **XAMPP** con el servicio **MySQL** activo.
-4. Inicia el servidor con uno de los siguientes comandos:
+3. Ensure **XAMPP** is running with the **MySQL** service active.
+4. Start the server using one of the following commands:
    - `nodemon index.js`
    - `node index.js`

-**Nota:** La consola te indicará en qué puerto se está ejecutando el servidor.
+**Note:** The console will indicate the port on which the server is running.

 ### Frontend

-La carpeta `frontend` contiene el proyecto de **Ionic** con todos los componentes y servicios de la aplicación.

-**Pasos para la puesta en marcha del frontend:**
+The `frontend` folder contains the **Ionic** project with all the application components and services.

+**Steps to set up the frontend:**
-1. Navega a la carpeta `frontend` en la terminal.
+1. Navigate to the `frontend` folder in your terminal.
-2. Ejecuta `npm install` para instalar las dependencias.
+2. Run `npm install` to install the dependencies.
-3. Inicia la aplicación con uno de los siguientes comandos:
+3. Start the application using one of the following commands:
    - `ionic serve`
    - `ng serve`

-**Nota:** La consola mostrará en qué puerto se está ejecutando la aplicación frontend.

-### Puesta en marcha completa

-Para ejecutar el proyecto completo, asegúrate de seguir estos pasos:
+**Note:** The console will display the port on which the frontend application is running.

+### Full Project Setup

+To run the complete project, follow these steps:
-1. Enciende **XAMPP** con **MySQL** activo.
+1. Start **XAMPP** with **MySQL** active.
-2. Abre una terminal y navega a la carpeta `backend`, luego ejecuta `npm install` y `nodemon index.js`.
+2. Open a terminal, navigate to the `backend` folder, and run `npm install` followed by `nodemon index.js`.
-3. Abre otra terminal, navega a la carpeta `frontend`, y ejecuta `npm install` seguido de `ionic serve`.
+3. Open another terminal, navigate to the `frontend` folder, and run `npm install` followed by `ionic serve`.
-4. Verifica los puertos que se muestran en la consola para acceder al backend y al frontend.

-### Funcionamiento de la aplicación

-Esta es una aplicación de gestión de fichajes diseñada para permitir el control de usuarios y administradores en un entorno laboral.
-Los usuarios pueden registrar sus horarios de entrada y salida, mientras que los administradores tienen funcionalidades adicionales, como la creación y gestión de usuarios.

-#### Roles en la aplicación
+4. Check the ports displayed in the console to access the backend and frontend.

+## Application Workflow

+### Roles in the Application

-1. **Administradores**:
+1. **Administrators**:
-   - Los administradores tienen acceso a un panel donde pueden:
+   - Administrators have access to a dashboard where they can:
+     - Manage users.
+     - View time-tracking records.
-     - Gestionar usuarios.
+     - Manage tasks.
-     - Mirar los registros de fichajes.
-     - Gestionar los trabajos
-   - **Acceso como administrador**:
+   - **Admin login credentials**:
-     - Usuario: `celia_02`
+     - Username: `celia_02`
-     - Contraseña: `1234`
+     - Password: `1234`

-2. **Usuarios normales**:
+2. **Regular Users**:
-   - Los usuarios pueden:
-     - Registrar su entrada y salida.
-     - Consultar sus propios registros de fichajes.

-#### Flujo de trabajo básico

-1. Un administrador inicia sesión con las credenciales mencionadas para configurar la aplicación.
-2. Los usuarios pueden iniciar sesión con sus credenciales asignadas o solicitar al administrador la creación de un nuevo usuario.
-3. Los usuarios registran su horario de entrada y salida, y los datos quedan almacenados en la base de datos.
-4. Los administradores pueden supervisar y gestionar todos los registros desde su panel.
+   - Users can:
+     - Log their check-in and check-out times.
+     - View their own time-tracking records.

+### Basic Workflow

+1. An administrator logs in using the credentials above to configure the application.
+2. Users can log in with their assigned credentials or request the administrator to create a new account.
+3. Users log their check-in and check-out times, and the data is stored in the database.
+4. Administrators can monitor and manage all records from their dashboard.